 “Take your time filling out the form,” Flynn said.
 “Use it as a discussion piece with your child.
 Make it a shared learning experience so that he or she can become both a better patient and a better athlete.”

-MU Health Care’s primary care providers, Quick Care locations and Urgent Care clinics all conduct sports physicals.
+MU Health Care’s primary care providers, Quick Care clinics and Urgent Care all conduct sports physicals.
 The Missouri Orthopaedic Institute also hosts a yearly “Sports Physical Day” where physicians, optometrists and orthopaedic specialists are on hand to provide free evaluations.
-This year, the event is on July 12.

 Keep in mind that many families wait until the last minute to get their sports physicals.
 Visiting a provider earlier in the summer will likely result in shorter wait times at MU Health Care’s Quick Care and Urgent Care clinics.